 The "Veit Bach Muehle", the Veit Bach Mill in the community of Wechmar.
 That is like you can explore the mill today.
 To the right and behind: private residences.
 The bow around the mill: the currently new built road.
 Wechmar lies in Thuringia.
 Here the story of the most famous family of musicians of all times started.
 Nowhere else.
 Not in Hungary, not in Pressburg, not in Papua New Guinea.
 The Veit Bach Mill survived by a hair.
 Thanks to the alertness of the Bach fans at Wechmar.

 The Veit Bach Mill, which wasn't torn down by the hair.
 You clearly see the street making a bow around the building.
 Projected ... wasn't that path not at all.

-The picture coming with the "Ursprung der musicalisch-Bachischen Familie".
-What would a mill be without a mill stone.
+The picture comes with the "Ursprung der musicalisch-Bachischen Familie".
+What would a mill be without a millstone?
 Did you get the German, by the way?